batdowg/cbs/CONTEXT.md

  • Special instructions, courier, tracking, ship date
  • Materials list (simple initially: item name, qty, notes)
 3.3 Participants tab on the Session: add/remove participants, mark attendance, completion date, edit/remove entries, CSV import (FullName,Email,Title) with sample download [DONE]
 3.4 Session Status + Confirmed-Ready gate: statuses `New`, `Confirmed`, `On Hold`, `Delivered`, `Closed`, `Cancelled`.
-When Confirmed-Ready switches on, participant accounts are auto-provisioned (default password "KTRocks!"), session status is set to `Confirmed`, and a summary of created/reactivated/skipped/already-active accounts is flashed.
+When Confirmed-Ready switches on, participant accounts are auto-provisioned (default password "KTRocks!"), session status is forced to `Confirmed`, and a summary of created/reactivated/skipped/already-active accounts is flashed.
 Status options: if Confirmed-Ready is off → allow only `New`, `On Hold`, `Cancelled`; if on → allow `Confirmed`, `Delivered`, `Closed`, `Cancelled`.
+Delivered cannot be set before End Date and forces Confirmed-Ready on, locking it from being unchecked.
 A Delivered checkbox gates certificate generation until checked.
 Cancelling or placing on hold deactivates accounts with no other active sessions.
 3.5 Client self‑service link for a Session (tokenized URL): client can edit participant list, confirm shipping details, confirm primary contact
 3.6 Session list and filters: upcoming, past, by facilitator, by client